zgompert/TimemaFusion/README.md

 | 12 | 12380 | 6840 |
 | 13 | 14101 | 775 |

 Next, I looked at patterns of colinearity for each pair of homolgous chromosomes (including 11).
-Structural variation between *T. cristinae* and *T. knulli* is ubiquitous [AlnPlotsKnulTcr.pdf](https://github.com/zgompert/TimemaFusion/files/7500041/AlnPlotsKnulTcr.pdf), and there is SV on chromosome 11 that lines up roughly with PCA signal of SV within *T. knulli* [AlignTcr11Tknul500.pdf](https://github.com/zgompert/TimemaFusion/files/7500043/AlignTcr11Tknul500.pdf).
-But we don't know how much of this SV (between *T. cristinae* and *T. knulli*) is segregating within *T. knulli*.
-I am also unsure how exactly to interpret the stand of alignments (++ versus +-; evidence for inversions versus different strands sequenced for different contigs that went into scaffolding).
+Structural variation between *T. cristinae* and *T. knulli*, see [SynPlotsKnulli.R](SynPlotsKnulli.R).
+Note that for this +- alignments are flipped.
+Structural variants are quite common and an inversion on Chromosome 11 ligns up with the PCA SV signal [AlnPlotsKnulTcr.pdf](https://github.com/zgompert/TimemaFusion/files/7671914/AlnPlotsKnulTcr.pdf).

 I am trying an additional alignment with `mummer` (version 4.0.0rc1) to make sure I understand what the "strand" means.
 The program is described [here](https://github.com/mummer4/mummer).
 For this, I extracted just chromosome 11 from *T. knulli* (scaffold 500, no repeat masking) with `samtools` (version 1.12), and then ran the `nucmer` command from `mummer`.